bradwestfall/bradwestfall/src/articles/javascript-es6-modules-with-babel.md

 import express from 'express';
 ```

-<p class="footnote">At the time of this writing, you must use a transpiler such as __Babel__ to use ES2015 modules</p>
+<p class="footnote">At the time of this writing, Node does not support ES2015 modules.
+You must use a transpiler such as [Babel](http://babeljs.io/) to use them.
+If you want to use this syntax for the browser, use Babel with a bundler like Webpack or Browserify</p>

 Import statements can consume anything from a CommonJS `module.exports` which means all modules written in CommonJS are instantly compatible with ES2015 modules.

 There are a few things that make the new syntax compelling over CommonJS, including its ability to do multiple exports and some interesting new patterns with destructuring.

+This article doesn't focus so much on teaching why one would want to use modules, but rather as a contrast between CommonJS and ES2015 modules.

 ## Multiple Exports

-CommonJS only allows for one thing to be exported, which means that if the developer wanted to export multiple functions, they would need to export an object with the functions inside:
+CommonJS only allows for one thing to be exported, which means that if the developer wanted to export multiple functions, they would need to export an object methods instead:

 ```js
 // first-example.js

 module.exports = {
     foo: function() { ... },
     bar: function() { ... },